Kiffhost/exalted-scripture-understanding/Charms/Lunar/Intelligence/Sorcery/Celestial Circle Sorcery.md

   - Any 5 Terrestrial Circle Spells
 ---
 *Attaining the sublime heights of the Celestial Circle, the Lunar returns to the world bearing wisdom that burns.*
-She may use Celestial Circle [[sorcery]].
+She may use Celestial Circle [[Templates/sorcery]].
 She learns one Celestial spell — an additional control spell — and one shaping ritual for free.

 ### Celestial Sorceries